 By 2020, there will be more than 20 billion IoT devices in operation.

-Everything you need to know about IoT
+Everything you need to know about IoT in automotive and not only

 The term Internet of Things (IoT) refers to billions of physical devices connected to the internet.
 IoT devices can collect, share, and exchange data with other connected devices or databases.
 Wireless technology lies at the core of IoT-based digital intelligence, enabling all kinds of devices to communicate and operate without human involvement.
 In fact, almost any physical object can be considered an IoT device as soon as it’s connected to the internet.